 Handling authentication

-Endurain supports integration with other apps through a comprehensive authentication system that includes standard username/password authentication, Multi-Factor Authentication (MFA), OAuth/SSO integration, and JWT-based session management.
+Endurain supports integration with other apps through a comprehensive OAuth 2.1 compliant authentication system that includes standard username/password authentication, Multi-Factor Authentication (MFA), OAuth/SSO integration, and JWT-based session management with refresh token rotation.

 API Requirements